 Pediatric Physical Therapy Building

-Administrative Block that will include a waiting room that will seat 192 people, administrative offices plus the hospital laboratory and radiation/x-ray/CT areas.
+Administrative Block that will include a waiting room that will seat 192 people, administrative offices, and the hospital laboratory and radiation/x-ray/CT areas.

 Outpatient physical therapy

 Education Building for in-service, continuing education, remedial education for children who have been hospitalized and fallen behind in school.
 This building will also house a day-care center for staff employees and a room for lactating mothers to nurse their children.